CyrilVoisard/ipol_dataset_1/README.md

 ## Demo and accessibility

-The data provided in this repository are described in the following article: XXXXXXXXXXX
+The data provided in this repository are described in the following article: https://www.ipol.im/pub/art/2023/497/

 Please cite this article whenever you want to make a reference to this data set.
 A simple online exploration tool is available online.
 Data can be downloaded as a zipped archive (GaitData.zip, ~30MB).